Investigations and findings

 Ongoing monitoring

-Monitoring of PFAS continues on and around HMAS Albatross through sampling of surface water and groundwater biannually.
-Monitoring helps Defence understand if PFAS contamination are changing over time.
+Monitoring of PFAS continues on and around HMAS Albatross through sampling of surface water and groundwater twice a year.
+Monitoring helps Defence understand if PFAS contamination ischanging over time.

 Results are published in an Ongoing Monitoring Report and factsheet.
 Defence will inform the community if changes to the management approach are required.